fahad-1337/Analyzing-Bike-Sales-Data/README.md

 Top-Selling Products:

 The Road-150 Red, 62 model generated the highest revenue, totaling $3.83 million.
-This model's popularity indicates a strong customer preference, possibly driven by specific features or marketing efforts.
+This model's popularity indicates a strong customer preference.

 Sales by Month: